 Please make sure all are secure.
 This is the time of year when so many pets get lost and shelters have to actually move pets to foster homes or other shelters etc. just to allow room for all of the lost dogs n cats.

 Take the time to both microchip AND UPDATE microchip information.

 A microchip is not helpful with a different name or an old out of state address.

 Have an ID tag on the collar.

-The San Diego Humane Society is offering free microchips on specific dates and times throughout the month of October. **Microchips are the size of a grain of rice and can be administered like a vaccine at any vaccine clinic or any veterinary clinic.
+The San Diego Humane Society offers discounted microchips on specific dates and times. **Microchips are the size of a grain of rice and can be administered like a vaccine at any vaccine clinic or any veterinary clinic.

 For those with pets that will be experiencing it for the first time.

 I recommend being home with them not only to know how to prepare for the following year, but to be there for your pet.

 Our pets have no idea what is happening and will hopefully feel much safer with you there.

 For lost dogs contact all Shelters within a 20 mile radius as soon as possible, and veterinary clinics.
 Post both paper and online flyers.